 RLS: At that time, there was a lease ground from Islip Town.
-Islip Town leased ground to private diggers from - I'm just going to take a guess at this, perhaps from 1935, 1940, somewhere in there to a number of private individuals, private corporations for the production of oysters.
+Islip Town leased ground to private diggers from - I'm just going to take a guess at this, perhaps from 1935, 1940, somewhere in there, to a number of private individuals, private corporations for the production of oysters.
 That continued up in late 1972.
 It amounted to three percent of the total amount of ground that Islip Town owned at that time.
 We held that until 1982.

-SW: Now, were there a lot of other dredge boats out there near that point?
+SW: Now, were there a lot of other dredge boats out there at that point?

-RLS: Originally, there were a number of small private diggers who did oyster farming.
+RLS: Originally, there were a number of small diggers, private diggers, who did oyster farming.
 But thereafter, they turned over to three major corporations.
-I can say major corporations, but it was Shellfish Marine, (Fire on Fisheries, and George Vandenberg and Son?).
-So, as we on the west end, Fire on Fisheries, Charlie Hart, Shellfish Incorporated in the middle, and George Vanderberg on the east end.
-That was the end towards Nicolls Point.
+I can't say major corporations, but it was Shellfish Marine, Fire Island Fisheries, and George [Vanderberg and Son?].
+So, as we on the west, Fire Island Fisheries, Charlie [Hart?], Shellfish Incorporated in the middle, and George [Vanderberg?] on the east end, that was down towards Nicolls Point.